rjmccall/swift-evolution/review_management.md

 Since most evolution proposals are associated with the Language Steering Group, the LSG is primarily responsible for monitoring this repository and informing other workgroups that there is a proposal for them to perform a cursory review of.

 Cursory review is meant to be a lightweight and informal process.
-Often different people will do different parts of the review, or it may be done collectively by the workgroup.
+This document describes it as if it's done by a single member of the workgroup and then formally brought to the full workgroup's attention for a second round of review, but that's often not how it plays out: different people may do different parts of the review, or the workgroup may just talk about it collectively at a meeting.
 As long as the goals are met and proposals are getting regular attention, the cursory review process is working.

-This section will address the reader ("you") as if you were performing a cursory review by yourself.
+This section will address the reader ("you") as if you were performing a cursory review as an individual, but it's the same process when the workgroup does it collectively.

 ### Cursory review process

 You perform cursory review by briefly looking at the proposal's pitch, proposal document, and implementation, and evaluating them for the four criteria for open review.
 You then add the appropriate label on the proposal PR.
-When the proposal is ready, you bring it up with the full workgroup for the full cursory review.
+When the proposal is ready, you bring it up for a cursory review by the full workgroup.

 The following PR labels are available, but you may use other labels as needed: